 In 201, according to HUD, there were 7,341 persons experiencing homelessness in Minnesota, with 5,020 in the 7 County Metro area.
 While we are still above pre-recession levels, we have made progress.
 We know how to solve the issue of homelessness.
 That does not mean that no one will ever experience homelessness again, but if they do, we want it to be rare, brief and nonrecurring.

 Q: What is the cause of homelessness?

 There are multiple pathways into the experience of homelessness.
 Often, households have more than one cause behind their entry into homelessness.
 The majority of people become homeless because they cannot afford their housing, often getting evicted because of a lost job or reduced hours at work.
 Many others may become homeless due to physical, mental and/or behavior health issues become too great a burden, losing their home and cannot find new housing that will support them.

 Q: How do working people become homeless?

 Many homeless people are working.
-But working full time at minimum wage (at $7.25 per hour) adds up to $15,080 annually before taxes and social security deductions… not even $1,300 per month.
+But working full time at minimum wage (at $7.75 per hour) adds up to $16,120 annually before taxes and social security deductions… just over $1,300 per month.
 The monthly average rent of an affordable apartment in the Greater MSP region is $745 (and vacancies are scarce).
 Once you add in transportation, food and the very basic necessities, there is nothing left to save for unforeseen needs… needs such as an injury that sends you to the emergency room, a major car repair that impacts your ability to get to work, or the high cost of heat during a brutal winter.
 If an emergency comes up, those living paycheck to paycheck can quickly fall into crisis and eventually, homelessness.